Last Updated on January 1, 2021

-Tuscany was wonderful for many things.
+Do your travels inspire the food you cook?
+For me the answer is definitely yes and this stuffed pork tenderloin with mushrooms was inspired by trips to Italy and to Tuscany in particular.
 As expected we ate exceptionally well throughout the trip and one of the dishes we both enjoyed was stuffed rabbit.
 We tried this in two different restaurants and each version was slightly different.
 The first version, which we were served in Radda came with an oniony fruity sauce.
-The stuffing was very herby but the dish still relied on a wrapping of some kind of ham or lardo to keep it moist
+The stuffing was very herby but the dish still relied on a wrapping of some kind of ham or lardo to keep it moist.

-The second version was in a restaurant in Castellina, where the dish was a little simpler and had a bread and mushroom based stuffing with some kind of white wine sauce.
+The second version was in a restaurant in Castellina, where the dish was a little simpler and had bread and mushroom stuffing with some kind of white wine sauce.

 - 1 pork tenderloin

 - 150-200 g mixed mushrooms .
 I used a few reconstituted dried porcini mushrooms, a few pickled chanterelles and some crimini mushrooms but you could use any mix of earthy mushrooms.

 - 1 teaspoon lemon juice if you are not using the pickled mushrooms

 - 1 teaspoon dried oregano or a large handful fresh, finely chopped